 6. Foreign investment and partnerships.
 In the case of medical tourism, many patients rely on their doctors for referrals.
-Encouraging foreign health care providers to locate in Barbados would bring a captive client base as well as build the country's reputation as a health and wellness destination.
+Encouraging foreign health care providers to locate in Saint Lucia would bring a captive client base as well as build the country's reputation as a health and wellness destination.
 Foreign investment in cosmedical spas and to set up care facilities and sheltered villages could help the development of a larger industry.
-Partnerships between US firms and Bajan providers need to be fostered to determine what the needs and opportunities are on both sides.
+Partnerships between US firms and Saint Lucian providers need to be fostered to determine what the needs and opportunities are on both sides.

-Rationale: Forming alliances with doctors and with US elderly care providers will provide Bajan service providers with direct access to the customer base in its target markets.
-The partners are likely to have some influence with potential customers and will be able to encourage them to come to Barbados and allay any concerns they have.
-Foreign investment will add scale and profile to the Bajan industry.
+Rationale: Forming alliances with doctors and with US elderly care providers will provide Saint Lucian service providers with direct access to the customer base in its target markets.
+The partners are likely to have some influence with potential customers and will be able encourage them to come to Saint Lucia and allay any concerns they have.
+Foreign investment will add scale and profile to the Saint Lucian industry.

-Actions Required Resources Required Develop database to track internationally mobile health and wellness providers especially US; BIDC to lead \$ 15,000 in external research BIDC to contact providers directly and facilitate investment promotion, including possible joint ventures and alliances with Bajan firms One staff member half time per annum
+Actions Required Resources Required Develop database to track internationally mobile health and wellness providers especially US; NDC to lead NDC to contact providers directly and facilitate investment One staff member half time per annum

-In addition to raising awareness of Barbados' health and wellness industry, there is a need to provide direct support to service providers to help them generate exports.
-Direct marketing activities are designed to attract patients to Barbados for health and wellness by accessing improving/establishing effective marketing channels.
+In addition to raising awareness of Saint Lucia's health and wellness industry, there is a need to provide direct support to service providers to help them generate exports.
+Direct marketing activities are designed to attract patients to Saint Lucia for health and wellness by accessing improving/establishing effective marketing channels.

 Marketing missions.
 Cost-sensitive employers, insurance companies, pharmaceutical companies, clinics and hospitals, medical travel agents and those specialising in the elderly care are the primary marketing channels for medical tourism.
-Bajan providers need to contact and visit those most likely to generate business for them.
+Saint Lucian providers need to contact and visit those most likely to generate business for them.
 They will need help to short list candidates and to make the preliminary approaches that will help to identify who is worth doing business with.

 Rationale: Missions are common a way of helping companies develop markets abroad.
-Bajan health care providers do not know enough about export markets to organise effective trips abroad.
+Saint Lucian health care providers do not know enough about export markets to organise effective trips abroad.

-Actions Required Resources Required Organise missions of service providers to visit insurance companies, employers, hospitals, clinics, medical travel agents, etc. in the US, UK and Canada.
-BDC to lead 60 person days of BDC staff time.
-Delegates to pay their own costs
+Actions Required Resources Required Organise missions of service providers to visit insurance companies, employers, hospitals, clinics medical travel agents etc in the US, UK and Canada.
+NDC to lead

 2. Matching grant facility.
 The purpose of this facility should be to provide funding for activities designed to generate export opportunities for service providers in the sub-sector.
-The Government, through the BIDC, could contribute funds on a one-to-one matching basis for individual firms to access.
+The Government, through the NDC, could contribute funds on a oneto-one matching basis for individual firms to access.
 These funds could be used by service providers to access specialist expertise to support their marketing activities.

 Rationale: Even if activities such as marketing missions and partnerships with foreign doctors are organised on behalf of firms, they may still need help to identify marketing intermediaries and to market themselves to them.
-Their marketing staff resources and budgets are limited as most are either SMEs or in the public sector.
+Their marketing staff resources and budgets are limited as most are either SMEs or inn the public sector.
 A matching grant facility provides assistance in this regard.

-Actions Required Resources Required BIDC to liaise with Ministry of Health and Ministry of Economic Affairs and Development on drafting of fund framework and charter 20 person days Create application process, including documents and selection criteria, that are suited to the health and wellness export industry; BIDC to lead 15 person days First-year goal should be to assist 10 businesses US\$50,000 Launch fund and administer disbursements; BIDC to lead 30 person days
+Actions Required Resources Required NDC to liaise with Ministry of Health and Labour Relations and Ministry of Economic Affairs, Economic Planning, National Development and Public Service on drafting of fund framework and charter 20 person days Create application process, including documents and selection criteria, that are suited to the health and wellness export industry; NDC to lead 15 person days First-year goal should be to assist 5 businesses US\$25,000 Launch fund and administer disbursements; NDC to lead 20 person days